 1. Baileys cheesecake – a national favourite

-Baileys, what a fantastic invention.
+Baileys, what a fantastic invention and stunning liquor, and one of the best things people love Ireland for.
 It can be used in coffee, over ice or, in this case, mixed into an insatiable cheesecake recipe.

 Who doesn’t love cheesecake, and who doesn’t love Baileys?
 Together, this is the perfect Irish dessert combination.